-At SPS we follow the ethos of the 'Reggio Emilia' approach whereas the environment acts as the third teacher.
-The learning environment contained within each classroom plays a key role in the Reggio Emilia approach, where children can support their own learning.
-It is proven Children thrive in environments that are suited to their interests and developmental stages.
-Therefore, we have carefully selected this approach as the environment is viewed as a place that is welcoming, aesthetically pleasing, culturally representative of community, embraces nature and filled with engaging materials and purposeful colour.
-Colour is selected to represent the natural world and used careful for an authentic representation.
-A neutral calming theme of hessian, warm lights and greenery is used as a base as this is proven to support children with their learning behaviours & habits, concentration and SEMH needs.
+At SPS the environment has been carefully set out to allow the children to access each area of provision independently with the tools to support their own learning.
+The environment is welcoming, aesthetically pleasing, culturally representative of community, embraces nature and filled with engaging materials and purposeful colour.
+Colour is selected to represent the natural world and used carefully for an authentic representation.
+A neutral calming theme of hessian, warm lights and greenery is used as a base to support children with their learning behaviours & habits, concentration and SEMH needs.

-Recently we have worked with Early Excellence to support our learning environments.
-The layout of our environments is carefully thought out and vigorously planned to ensure that each area of learning within the classroom enables the links within the EYFS curriculum framework e.g. reading and role play.
-All staff have completed the Early Excellence environments and continuous provision training and together we have planned for progression for children moving from our Nursery setting into Reception.
+We ensure that each area of learning within the classroom has links within the EYFS curriculum framework e.g. reading and role play.
+EYFS Leads have competed the Early Excellence environments and continuous provision training and together we have planned for progression for children moving from our Nursery setting into Reception.
 Progression is reflective in both our furniture and provision.